Ayaan198/Healthcare-AI-using-Vision-and-Voice/README.md

 ### Prerequisites
 - Python 3.8+ (Recommended: 3.12+)
 - Pipenv for dependency management
-- FFmpeg and PortAudio installed on your system
+- FFmpeg & PortAudio installed on your system

 ### 1. Clone the Repository
 ```bash